SERVICES

 FOOD AND WATER

-Nutrient and energy requirement of puppies, between 3-6 months old, exceed those of any other life stages, except during pregnancy and lactation.
+Nutrient and energy requirements of puppies, between 3-6 months old, exceed those of any other life stages, except during pregnancy and lactation.
 During this period of rapid growth, the energy needs are approximately double those of adult dogs of similar size [1,4,8].

-You must be able to decipher the ingredient labels on the puppy food packaging, and choose a diet that is appropriate for your puppy's breed, age, lifestyle and body condition [4].
+You must be able to decipher the ingredient labels on the puppy food packaging, and choose a diet that is appropriate for your puppy's breed, age, lifestyle, and body condition [4].

-Homecooked food or raw food at this lifestage is not recommended because of the lack of adequate calcium, protein, vitamins, etc, and risk of infection [4,8].
+Homecooked food or raw food at this lifestage is not recommended because of the lack of adequate calcium, protein, vitamins, etc, and the risk of infection [4,8].

 We noticed that Singapore's weather is getting warmer and recommend that you train your puppy to accept the routine of eating canned food or homecooked food spiked with water (mixed into a porridge consistency) daily, in order to increase the water intake now.